My Honest GoDaddy Website Builder Review: Is It Worth Your Time in 2025?

 If you click to purchase a product or service based on our independent recommendations and impartial reviews, we may receive a commission.
 Learn more

-GoDaddy’s fast setup process, easy-to-use editor, and handy marketing tools make it a great option for beginners who lack technical expertise.
+GoDaddy’s fast setup process, easy-to-use editor and handy marketing tools make it a great website builder for beginners who lack technical expertise.
 But, if you’re creating a complex website, you may find some of GoDaddy’s functions limiting.

-In this review, I’ll go through each aspect of GoDaddy’s features, pricing, and usability, to help you decide if it’s right for your business, budget, and whether it’s the best website builder for you.
+In this review, I’ll go through each aspect of GoDaddy’s features, pricing and usability, to help you decide if it’s right for your business, right for your budget and whether it’s the best website builder for you.

 Badge showing GoDaddy as fastest builder to setup in our 2025 research